GDC ‘postponed’ as multiple participants pull out over coronavirus fears

 In response to those fears, companies like Microsoft, Sony, Unity, Epic Games, Electronic Arts, and more all dropped out of GDC.
 Sony even pulled out of the PAX East fan gathering that is happening now in Boston.

 But coronavirus has not yet spread in the United States … at least, as far as anyone knows.
 While the U.S. has only seen 60 confirmed cases, many health professionals are not ordering testing in every possible circumstance.
 If you have flu-like symptoms but haven’t traveled to China or contacted someone who has, it could take longer to detect active COVID-19.
 That’s what happened with one case in Northern California.
-UC David Medical center only caught that instance because of “astute clinicians.”
+UC Davis Medical center only caught that instance because of “astute clinicians.”

 Postponing GDC means that game developers won’t have to rely on astute health workers to minimize their chances of infection.